Invariant manifolds of partially normally hyperbolic invariant manifolds in Banach spaces: Applications to study dynamics of whiskered tori

-\begin{exa}[$ 1 $-D (bad) Boussinesq equation] In \cite{dlLS19}, de la Llave and Sire investigated the existence of the whiskered tori for some possibly ill-posed Hamiltonian PDEs.
-As noted in \cite{Che18c, ElB12} (see also \autoref{exa:diff}), for ill-posed differential equations, they are not evolution equations but can generate the continuous correspondences (in the sense of \autoref{defi:ccorr}).
-So \autoref{thm:torus} is a very effective tool to study the dynamical behaviors of ill-posed differential equations around whiskered tori for fixed $ t > 0 $, which we do not see such result in the existing references. \autoref{thm:torus} can be applied to the general abstract Hamiltonian PDEs studied in \cite[Theorem 3.5]{dlLS19}.
+\begin{exa}[$ 1 $-D (bad) Boussinesq equation] In \cite{dlLS19}, de la Llave and Sire investigated the existence of whiskered tori for some possibly ill-posed Hamiltonian PDEs.
+As noted in \cite{Che18c, ElB12} (see also \autoref{exa:diff}), ill-posed differential equations are not evolution equations but can generate continuous correspondences.
+So \autoref{thm:torus} provides an effective tool for studying the dynamical behaviors of ill-posed differential equations near whiskered tori at fixed times $ t > 0 $, a result not found in the existing literature. \autoref{thm:torus} can be applied to the general abstract Hamiltonian PDEs studied in \cite[Theorem 3.5]{dlLS19}.